Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the original plan, the project was to be constructed from the end of August 2021 and completed in June 2023.
 In July 2022, the Ministry of Transport decided to supplement the project with VND 500 billion from the state budget.
 Including both phases, the total investment capital for the project is nearly VND 5,600 billion.

-Since the beginning of construction, this project has encountered many reactions and complaints from the people when the slow construction progress of the contractors has seriously affected the lives of people on both sides of the road.
+Since the project began, it has received many reactions and complaints from the people as the slow construction progress of the contractors has seriously affected the lives of people living on both sides of the road.

 Quốc lộ 19: Thi công ì ạch, ảnh hưởng dân sinh - Ảnh 1.

-Slow construction of National Highway 19 has a great impact on people's lives
+Slow construction of National Highway 19 has greatly affected people's lives.

 According to the People's Committee of KDang Commune, Dak Doa District, people have repeatedly complained that the construction of National Highway 19 caused rocks and soil to flow into houses, causing damage to property and crops.
 The local government has sent three documents requesting Project Management Board 2 and the construction unit to pay support to affected households.
 However, for more than a year, Project Management Board 2 has not responded.
 The construction unit promised to pay support by July 20, 2023 at the latest, but has not yet done so.